A GATHERING OF CHILDREN CAPTIVATED BY MATH

-Epsilon Camp tuition includes a Parent Program designed to support parents in nurturing mathematical and social growth in their exceptionally gifted children.
-Workshops feature a range of speakers including Epsilon Camp faculty, giving a glimpse of camp curriculum.
+Epsilon India Camp tuition includes a Parent Program designed to support parents in nurturing mathematical and social growth in their exceptionally gifted children.
+Workshops feature a range of speakers including Epsilon India Camp faculty, giving a glimpse of camp curriculum.
 Other topics include educational planning options and strategies.
 The camp fee also includes a parent program that is curated for parents raising a gifted child.
-Parents are encouraged to stay in campus and attend these sessions .
-Parents will have to pay for their boarding and lodging.
+Parents can attend these sessions live online or view recorded sessions.

 Epsilon India is proud to have staff who are passionate about making a difference in students lives.
 Get to know each of our team members below.

 GEORGE R. THOMAS

 Founder of Epsilon USA and Academic guide and Faculty for Epsilon India

 Dr. George R. Thomas is one of the most experienced in the world in organizing and running summer programs for students showing high promise in Mathematics.
 He founded the prestigious Canada/USA MathCamp, MathPath and Epsilon Camp.
 He stresses to the students that "Mathematics is the language of form".
 Dr. Thomas’ research has ranged over Semigroups and Extremal Graph Theory with forays in Analytical Number Theory.
 See Dr. Thomas' views on the need for Epsilon Camp in India.